Koala logo

 Koala received feedback from social media that their on-site welcome flow pop-up was too intrusive.
 The team jumped into solution mode, reducing the frequency of the pop-up and pushing the solution live.

-While the broken feature was reported as a bug, a quick check on Contentsquare’s Customer Journey Analysis showed only 0.04% of users used that specific feature since launch.
+While the broken feature was reported as a bug, a quick check on Contentsquare’s Journey Analysis showed only 0.04% of users used that specific feature since launch.

 Based on the low usage data, the team decided it would be better to prioritize their time elsewhere and remove the feature entirely rather than fix it.